EQUITIESLAB

 • Enable/Disable parts of the screen

-• Test and debug easily
+• Easily test and debug

-• Input as you will
+• Input as you desire

 • Drag and drop